Did you know there’s an easy way to change your Chromebook’s resolution?

 - Pressing the “-” key will make the screen “smaller” and zooms you out.
 (It makes the resolution higher.)

-So you can switch between them and toggle the resolution of your Chromebook at any time you want in whatever app you’re currently working with.
+So you can switch between them and toggle it to your liking.
+If you’re doing sensitive work, you can now adjust it at any time you want in whatever app you’re currently working with.

-If you found this helpful, consider telling a fellow Chromebook user.
+If you found this helpful, consider telling a fellow Chromie.